fbpx

 current phase

-7. Construction of a geothermal facility
+7. Construction of the Geothermal Center

 8. Commissioning